drvinceknight/cfm/_assessment/index.md

 The various components of the submission should aim to demonstrate how the following aspects of the work have been addressed:

+### Communication (both paper and presentation) (30%)

 - **Summary**: Has a clear description of the high-level functionality and purpose of the software for a diverse, non-specialist audience been provided?
 - **A statement of need**: Do the authors clearly state what problems the software is designed to solve and who the target audience is?
-[10%]
-- **State of the field**: Do the authors describe how this software compares to other commonly used packages?
 - **Quality of writing**: Is the paper well written (i.e., it does not require editing for structure, language, or writing quality)?
-- **References**: Is the list of references complete, and is everything cited appropriately that should be cited (e.g., papers, datasets, software)?
-Do references in the text use the proper citation syntax?
 - **Functionality**: Have the functional claims of the software been confirmed?
+- **Presentation**: Was the presentation format used appropriately?
+Were the visual aids appropriate?

+Typical description of mark:

+- Below 40%

+  Difficult to read and lacks a logical train of thought or argument.
+Very poor organisation and communication of work.

+- Between 40 and 49%

+  Poor style of writing with some parts difficult to follow.
+Poor organisation and presentation of material.

+- Between 50 and 59%

+  Satisfactorily written and presented with adequate technical content.

+- Between 60 and 69%

+  Well organised and clearly written with sound technical content.
+Results analysed and clearly presented.

+- Above 70%

+  Very well organised and clearly written with good technical content.
+Results assessed critically and arguments very well presented and supported.

+### Scope (50%)

 - **Documentation**: Does the documentation have a Tutorial, How to section, Reference and Explanation section?
 Is it clear?
 Is the source code clear?
 - **Modularity**: Is the code written in a modular way?
 - **Testing**: Have tests been written for all functionality of the software?
-- **Presentation**: Was the presentation format used appropriately?
-Were the visual aids appropriate?

-A suggestion would be to use the paper for the **summary**, **statement of need** and **state of the field** whereas the presentation can be used for the **functionality**, **documentation**, **modularity** and **testing**.
+Typical description of mark:

+- Below 40%

+  The work does not correspond to the project description.

+- Between 40 and 49%

+  The library includes documentation, some modular functionality and an attempt at automatic testing.

+- Between 50 and 59%

+  The documentation follows the Diataxis framework although it is poorly written.
+The code is modular but has a number of areas of improvement.
+The tests have been written and test some functionality of the code.

+- Between 60 and 69%

+  The documentation is clear.
+The code is written in a modular way with few areas of improvement.
+The tests confirm most functionality of the code and the documentation.

+- Above 70%

+  Well written documentation, code is modular and follows all conventions and guidelines covered in the course.
+The tests cover all functionality of the code and the documentation.

+### Research (20%)

+- **State of the field**: Do the authors describe how this software compares to other commonly used packages?
+- **References**: Is the list of references complete, and is everything cited appropriately that should be cited (e.g., papers, datasets, software)?
+Do references in the text use the proper citation syntax?

+Typical description of mark:

+- Below 40%

+  No state if the field or references included.

+- Between 40 and 49%

+  An inaccurate state of the field included.
+Some poor references included.

+- Between 50 and 59%

+  An accurate state of the field included.
+Good references included but with little to no context and/or explanation.

+- Between 60 and 69%

+  A well written state of the field and good references with context and depth.

+- Above 70%

+  Outstanding state of the field demonstrating a great understanding not only of the library but of the already existing tools.
+The references are all of high quality and a thorough demonstration of understanding is given.

-Note that this marking criteria has some overlap with the review criteria for the Journal of Open Source Software
+Note that this assessment has some overlap with the review criteria for the Journal of Open Source Software
 <https://joss.readthedocs.io/en/latest/review_checklist.html>.
 Some examples
 of papers written for that journal that can be helpful are: